estuary/flow/site/docs/guides/flowctl/create-derivation.md

    For example, if your organization is `acmeCo`, you might choose the `acmeCo/resources/anvils` collection.

-4. Set the transformation language to either **SQL** and **TypeScript**.
+4. Set the transformation language to either **SQL** or **TypeScript**.

    SQL transformations can be a more approachable place to start if you're new to derivations.
    TypeScript transformations can provide more resiliency against failures through static type checking.

 5. Give your derivation a name.
-From the dropdown, choose the name of your catalog prefix and append a unique name, for example `acmeCo/resources/anvil-status.`
+From the dropdown, choose the name of your catalog prefix and append a unique name, for example `acmeCo/resources/anvil-status`.

 6. Click **Proceed to GitPod** to create your development environment.
 Sign in with one of the available account types.